 Dental Admissions Test (DAT)

-This test, given by the American Dental Association, examines several areas: perceptual ability, quantitative reasoning, reading comprehension and the survey of natural sciences (biology/general chemistry/organic chemistry).
+The Dental Admissions Test (DAT), given by the American Dental Association, examines several areas: perceptual ability, quantitative reasoning, reading comprehension and the survey of natural sciences (biology/general chemistry/organic chemistry).
 Scores range from 0-30.
 Our average scores are 20 Academic Average and 21 Perceptual Ability.
-More information can be found at www.ada.org.

 Letters of Recommendation